team-soapstone/front-end-capstone/README.md

 ## General Info

-Soapstone Group is a group of like-minded individuals that came together deliver based off of client needs.
-For this particular product, we are creating a modernized client-facing retail web-portal, called Project Catwalk.
-This retail portal will provide the following function upon it's initial release and deployment:
+Soapstone Group is a group of like-minded individuals that came together to deliver based off of client needs.
+For this particular product, we are creating a modern client-facing retail web-portal, called Project Catwalk.
+This retail portal will provide the following function upon its initial release and deployment:

 **Overview**
 * An image gallery